 The purpose of the BC Dam Safety Program is to reduce the risks to people, property, infrastructure, cultural values and the environment that are associated with the design, construction, operation, maintenance and/or decommissioning of a dam.

 The BC Dam Safety Program covers dams that are regulated under the Water Act.
 Regulated dams are those over a certain size, as specified in the BC Dam Safety Regulation, that are constructed across a stream or constructed off-stream and supplied by diversion of water taken from a stream.
-There are over 1650 regulated dams in BC, and over 450 unregulated dams.
+As of April 2014, there are approximately 1504 active dams regulated under the Water Act in BC.